 Check the times directly on the Trenitalia website

 Hotel accommodation can be booked for as little as €50 per night on booking.com.
-Also, AirBnB have a number of properties both in Stresa and around the lake.
+Also, AirBnB has a number of properties both in Stresa and around the lake.
 Booking in advance will make it easier to find bargains.

 Visiting the Islands